 What is the most popular Thymes fragrance?

 Our most iconic fragrances Goldleaf, Lavender and Eucalyptus have stood the test of time and shifting trends—their fans are passionate!
 We also have cult fragrances—Fig Leaf & Cassis and Ginger Milk in our online Classics collection—that may not have wide distribution, but have crazy-loyal consumers.
-As for our new fragrances, Jade Matcha seems to be the favorite.
-It embodies all that we want our collections to stand for going forward—fresh intriguing fragrance, contemporary style, relevant trend, and a captivating story.

 You’re so close to the fragrances and play such a large role in their development.
 Do you have a favorite?